QuentinRa/blog.quentinra.dev/tools/rst/index.md

 # RST

-`rst` or `reST` means ``reStructuredText``, file with extension ``.rst``.
-It's a language that is great to make technical documentations or your code documentation as you may have see the usual [sphinx+readthedocs template](https://docs.readthedocs.io/en/stable/index.html).
+`rst` or `reST` means ``reStructuredText``, file with extension `.rst`.
+It's a language that is great to write technical documentation for your code, as you may have seen the usual [Sphinx+Readthedocs template](https://docs.readthedocs.io/en/stable/index.html).

-That's a language you will find in documentations such as in python. readthedocs is a continuous integration system that allows you
+You could have seen it in Python too, or on GitHub (ex: README.rst).
+We will focus on Readthedocs, a continuous integration system that allows you

 * to write code (you write .rst files by yourself)
-* you link the git where the documentation is hosted with readthedocs
+* you link the git where the documentation is hosted with Readthedocs
 * then when changes are made in the documentation, automatically, the website will have the new docs.
-* like git, you can have different branches so one can switch to a version of the documentation easily
+* like git, you can have different branches, so one can switch to a version of the documentation easily

-I started using it after seeing a lot of programmers using it such as
+I started using it after seeing a lot of programmers using it, such as

 * <http://docs.mathjax.org/en/latest/>
 * <https://codeigniter.com/user_guide/index.html>